 Now of course, it goes without saying that the table itself is the start of a beautiful tablescape.
 We were lucky enough to use this brand new Fairlight table in White Ash for our photoshoot.
 This table is not available for purchase yet as we are working on developing a few more pieces for the line before we release it.
 I have no doubt this will be a new fan favourite.

-Another easy way to add interest and polish to a table is using cloth napkins, I love the ivory tone our of our Primrose ones,
+Another easy way to add interest and polish to a table is using cloth napkins.

 We did a set up with florals on top of the napkins, but also using our napkin rings as holders for the eggs we had decorated.
 If you want to read the blog post on how to make those eggs yourself, click here.